Nomas-X/A3A-Event-Standard-Files/README.md

 ## description.ext
 Each line has a comment next to it explaining what every line does and how and if it should be changed.

-The main parameter to change as a mission maker are:
+The main parameters to change as a mission maker are:
 * author
 * OnLoadName
 * loadScreen